51228 Class 101 Driving Motor Brake Second

 2021 saw 51228/56062 share duties evenly with 51188/56352 with 51228 running a more sensible 3,959 miles.

-51228 sat out most of the 2022 running season (1,570 miles run) owing to repeated engine coolant issues which took some time to fix.
+51228 sat out much of the 2022 running season (1,570 miles run) owing to repeated engine coolant issues which took some time to fix.

 By 2023 the external appearance of 51228/56062 had become very poor.
-56062 was withdrawn for bodywork repairs which left 51228 as an operational spare powercar to cover for DMBS 51188 (if required) for that year's season.
+In response, 56062 was withdrawn for bodywork repairs which left 51228 as an operational spare powercar to cover for DMBS 51188 (if required) for that year's season.
 Consequently, 51228 saw less use, 1,988 miles, but those who did see it were treated to overhead warning flashes on the front end which had been added for its last season!
+In the September of that year, the introduction to service of an extra trailercar released 56352 to be paired with 51228.

 Future Plans